atxtechbro/tech-skills-gym/README.md

 That's it!
 The AI will guide you through progressive technical exercises following the training framework.

+## Example Training Prompts

+Here are some examples of how users might start their training sessions:

+- `spot me bro kubernetes - i'm trying to learn about service meshes`
+- `hey spot me bro with some golang, i've been coding for about 2 years`
+- `SPOT ME BRO! need to get better at system design interviews ASAP!!`
+- `spot me bro bash scripting please. i'm a complete beginner.`
+- `can you spot me on react hooks? i understand components but hooks confuse me`

+The AI trainer will adapt to different styles, experience levels, and specific focus areas within each technical domain.

 ## What's in INSTRUCTIONS.json

 The framework is organized into several key sections: